muratk5n/thirdwave/en/README.md

 Leary, *Pharmageddon*: "On the surface medical practice appears the same but underneath it’s not.
 For instance, a small number of people have a genetic disorder that leads to excessively high cholesterol levels and for them drugs like the statins can save lives..
 For the most part, however, the statins are instead given to healthy people who have mild elevations of their cholesterol levels.
 Similarly, treatments for asthma or osteoporosis are now given to many people who would never have been diagnosed and treated before.
 Treatment happens now in response to results on a series of tests that have emerged in recent years—but these new tests don’t help make a diagnosis that will lift a threat to our lives.
-Instead they effectively make a diagnosis of some drug defi ciency disorder, and they often enter medical practice as part of the marketing strategy for a new drug.
+Instead they effectively make a diagnosis of some drug deficiency disorder, and they often enter medical practice as part of the marketing strategy for a new drug.

 These new diseases and their treatments have gained a purchase on us because they are presumed to represent the latest advances in a story